wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 Lite takes 20 megabytes of memory while VSCode takes 1.2 GB to do the same job.

-Lite is faster than VSCode becuase it’s not a hybrid application.
+Lite is faster than VSCode because it’s not a hybrid application.
 Lite uses C and SDL graphics library to render GUI elements of the application.
 So there is no bulky JavaScript and HTML code to draw fake native-like GUI elements inside a web browser instance.

 ## References